 Shoujo on the rise

-Publishing Ribon no Kishi by Osamu Tezuka was a first signal that even girls can have a fully-fledged comic.
-Soon after that, shoujo became really popular and lot of manga artists focusing on shoujo appeared such as Makoto Takahashi, Chiba Tetsuya, Masako Watanabe, Miyako Maki or Hideko Mizuno.
+Publishing Ribon no Kishi by Osamu Tezuka was the first signal that even girls can have a fully-fledged comic.
+Soon after that, shoujo became really popular and lot of manga artists focusing on shoujo appeared: Makoto Takahashi, Chiba Tetsuya, Masako Watanabe, Miyako Maki or Hideko Mizuno.

 In the fifties, the main goal of shoujo manga was to make girls cry.
 New specialization appeared in manga as well – sports manga, manga about romantic relationships between girls or boys.

 Makoto Takahashi – he inspired a nowadays shoujo.
 His stories were simple, nostalgic and with excellent artistic design.
 He created manga about girls’ relationship Sakura Namiki.

 Masako Watanabe – she wrote horror stories.
 Her work Garasu no Shiro (The Glass Castle) about two different sisters got awarded with Shogakukan Manga Award.

 Hideko Mizuno – she is one of the most famous and successful shoujo manga artists.
 Her works were interesting and quite controversial.
 Shiroi Troika (White Troika) is about an opera singer from Europe.
 Fire! is one of the first shoujo manga with male protagonist and the first with a sexual scene.